Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      information about brand name, version number and build number in a readable format) in all allowed HTTP messages.
 The receiving entity can log the received information along with other relevant HTTP header data to facilitate troubleshooting.
+The version number of the current version is DASH-IF-Ingest 1.1, thus header name may be DASH-IF-Ingest and value may be 1.1

 ## General Requirements ## {#interface-1-2-general}

-   1. The [=ingest source=] SHALL communicate using the HTTP POST command as defined in the HTTP protocol, version 1.1 [[!RFC7230]].
+   1. The [=ingest source=] SHALL communicate using the HTTP POST or PUT request as defined in the HTTP protocol, version 1.1 [[!RFC7230]].

       NOTE: This specification does not imply any functional differentiation